nathangreene3/bitmask/lmask/readme.md

 # LMask

-An `LMask` is a bitmask of arbitrary precision.
-The bit capacity may be specified as any non-negative value.
+An `LMask` is an implementation of a bitmask having arbitrary precision.

 ## Examples